acemod/ACE3/wiki/development/coding-guidelines.md

 ### 1.2.
 Files & Config

 #### 1.2.1.
 SQF files
-Files containing SQF scripts will always have a file name extension of `.sqf`.
+Files containing SQF scripts shall have a file name extension of `.sqf`.

 #### 1.2.2.
 Header files
 All header files shall have the file name extension of `.hpp`.